stephen-mahon/stephen-mahon.github.io/docs/_posts/tsl/2022-01-01-badge-work.md

 Last year I read the required reading for this badge: Peter Korn's beautiful book [Why We Make Things and Why it Matters](https://godine.com/book/why-we-make-things-and-why-it-matters/) and the insightful Art of Manliness article Measure Twice, Cut Once.
 I made a desk for my office and a fire piston as a novel fire starting method.
 The desk is fantastic, and I use it every day.
 The fire piston, however, needed more work.
 I will do three more projects this year with the excellent facilities provided by [Fox.Build](https://fox.build).

 ## Entrepreneurship Badge
 I would describe myself as entrepreneurial.
 I have started businesses and have failed.
 It comes easy to me for some reason, but I have never quite found success in my endeavors.
 I have created several side-hustles in the last year to tide me over while searching for a job.
-I do freelance CAD design, buy and resell books on Amazon, and design websites for clients.
+I freelance CAD design, buy and resell books on Amazon, and design websites for clients.
 CAD design has netted me the most money and has the highest input from me.
 Website design is similar because you are on-call for any problems or queries from clients.
 Book flipping, however, has more potential for the least amount of input.
 My colleague Dev Man Dan helped crunch the numbers with me over a Taco Tuesday last week.
 It certainly looks promising, and I will keep you updated here as I progress towards a $1000 profit over the next year.

 ## Gearhead Badge
 OK, here it goes: I have never learned to drive and have never owned a car.
 I never had to!
 I lived in a city until last year when I immigrated to the US.
 Now my job is remote, and driving is not a priority.
 My wife drives us places when needed in my Mother-in-law's car when she is not using it (we live with my parents-in-law for a couple of more weeks).
 We inherited a car before Christmas.
 Now is an excellent time to learn the basics of car ownership and mechanics, and sometime this year, I will learn how to drive.